-Otago has 8 designated Backcountry (BC) fisheries which all require a BC licence endorsement in addition to a full seasons licence.
-Licencing information is available here
+They all require a BC licence endorsement in addition to a whole season licence.
+For information click here

 Anglers who apply for the Backcountry Endorsement will be issued with an updated copy of their licence showing the backcountry endorsement stamp.

-Note that a one day licence does not qualify for the backcountry endorsements that are required to fish designated backcountry fisheries.
+Note that a One Day licence does not qualify for the backcountry endorsement that's needed to fish the backcountry.

-If you are not a NZ citizen or holder of a permanent resident visa you must purchase a non resident licence and additionally apply for a BC licence endorsement.
+If you're not a New Zealand citizen or holder of a permanent resident's visa, you must buy a Non-Resident Licence and then apply for a backcountry endorsement.